davidemazza/OBDApp/README.md

 OBD is a basic application for the connection with your ELM 327.
 - Detection data in real time.
-- Update data NOT delete ( comparison)
+- Update data NOT delete (thought to comparison)